Skip to content

 Features

 CodeSkyline is an active research project that visualizes code in a spatial map.
 Think of it like printing all files, hanging them on a wall and viewing them from a distance.
 Or imagine taking all minimaps and putting them together into one view.
-It is called the code-map metaphor where you can see all source code at the level of detail of individual lines of code.
-This technique was first proposed within the SeeSoft publication (Eick et al. 1992) and has been subject to research (Bacher et al. 2017).
+This is realized in the code-map, a visualization where you can see all source code at the level of detail of individual lines of code.
+This technique was first proposed within the SeeSoft publication (Eick et al. 1992) and has been subject to many research publications (Bacher et al. 2017).

 This extension features the following:

-• Interactive visualization of the source code files in the current workspace.
+• An interactive visualization of the source code files in the current workspace.

-• Works with any programming language if its language server protocol (LSP) is installed.
+• It works with any programming language if its language server protocol (LSP) is installed.

 • The visualization includes filtering, tooltips, full-text search and more.